Coccidia in Rabbits

 How does my veterinarian diagnose coccidia in rabbits?

-Your veterinarian will likely look at a fecal smear under a microscope or perform a fecal float test to identify the presence of coccidia or its cysts.
+Your veterinarian will likely examine a fecal smear under a microscope or perform a fecal floatation test to identify the presence of the coccidia organisms or their cysts in the fecal material.

 What is the treatment for coccidia?

-"For successful treatment of coccidia, please follow your veterinarian’s directions very carefully."
+"For successful treatment of coccidia, follow your veterinarian’s directions very carefully."

 Since rabbits are coprophagic (meaning they eat their own feces), they can reinfect themselves.
-It is extremely important to diligently and meticulously clean your rabbit's home environment in order to eliminate all coccidia cysts therefore preventing reinfection.
+It is extremely important to clean your rabbit’s home environment diligently and meticulously in order to help eliminate the coccidia cysts before they cause a reoccurrence of the intestinal infection in your rabbit.

-For successful treatment of coccidia, please follow your veterinarian's directions very carefully.
+For successful treatment of coccidia, follow your veterinarian's directions very carefully.

 Related Articles